Donovan–Hussey Farms Historic District

 The Donovan–Hussey Farms Historic District encompasses a pair of 19th-century farm properties in rural Houlton, Maine.
-Both farms, whose complexes stand roughy opposite each other on Ludlow Road northwest of the town center, were established in the mid-19th century, and substantially modernized in the early 20th century.
+Both farms, whose complexes stand roughly opposite each other on Ludlow Road northwest of the town center, were established in the mid-19th century, and substantially modernized in the early 20th century.
 As examples of the changing agricultural trends of Aroostook County, they were listed on the National Register of Historic Places in 2009.

 Donovan Farm

 The Donovan Farm stands on the south side of Ludlow Road.
 The farmstead is a connected complex with an east-facing main house joined to a three-story gambrel-roofed barn by a long single-story ell extending to the south.
 The barn's main entrance faces north, with a secondary entrance to the basement on the east.
 The house built c.
 1845 by Michael Donovan, an Irish immigrant, whose landholdings exceeded 200 acre, including the Hussey Farm property.
 Donovan worked the farm as a dairy operation, an industry which began to decline in the area in the 1920s.
 The original Donovan barn was destroyed by fire in 1920, as was its replacement just eighteen months later.
 Donovan's son built a new barn oriented toward potato farming, and also updated the house from its original Cape configuration into a Dutch Colonial.
 The farm originally had several other outbuildings, including a potato house and a hog or chicken house, but these have been torn down.